The 20 Best Hereditary Ataxia Doctors in Japan

 Advanced in Hereditary Ataxia

-Shoji Tsuji practices in Chiba, Japan.
+Shoji Tsuji practices practicing medicine in Osaka, Japan.
 Mr. Tsuji is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Myoclonic Epilepsy, Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Paraplegia, and Bone Marrow Transplant.
+He is also highly rated in 67 other conditions, according to our data.
+His clinical expertise encompasses Myoclonic Epilepsy, Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Paraplegia, and Bone Marrow Transplant.

 Advanced in Hereditary Ataxia